drdaemos/xc5-docs/en/changing_store_logic/creating_product_discount.md

 <li IF="{isMyDiscount()}" class="old-price">Old price: <span class="price old-price">{formatPrice(getOldPrice(),null,1):h}</span></li>
 {% endraw %}{% endhighlight %}

-and it will be assigned to the `product.plain_price` {% link "view list" Skx6SNzHP %}, so it will be displayed below main product price in store-front.
-Since we use two methods – `isMyDiscount()` and `getOldPrice()` – that do not exist in the default implementation of the `\XLite\View\Price` {% link "viewer class" S1xfIEMSD %}– this viewer class manages the display of `product.plain_price` view list –, we have to create such methods by decorating `\XLite\View\Price` viewer.
+and it will be assigned to the `product.plain_price` {% link "view list" ref_s0pEdaWQ %}, so it will be displayed below main product price in store-front.
+Since we use two methods – `isMyDiscount()` and `getOldPrice()` – that do not exist in the default implementation of the `\XLite\View\Price` {% link "viewer class" ref_lSwzIJDv %}– this viewer class manages the display of `product.plain_price` view list –, we have to create such methods by decorating `\XLite\View\Price` viewer.
 We create the `<X-Cart>/classes/XLite/Module/Tony/ProductDiscountDemo/View/Price.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php